 Remember when WhatsApp turned on its Read Receipts feature last week and caused panic all over the world?
 Well, the company wants nothing to do with your lover quarrels or business disputes — "He ignored my WhatsApp messages!" isn't a court-accepted argument, it seems.
 So to avoid becoming the second largest cause of divorce, WhatsApp is preparing another update to its app that should make the new feature optional.

 Version 2.11.444 (which is only available on WhatsApp's site for now) has a new menu under Settings, Privacy.
-A checkmark for Read Receipts lets you enable the option or turn it off.

 Once the CyanogenMod team found and implemented the hidden Heads Up notification mode, it was basically inevitable that all the other major custom ROMs would follow suit.
 The unicorn-powered Android Open Kang Project has done so with their first nightly based on Android 4.4.4.
 They've also thrown in the usual bug fixes, as well as settings for automatic Immersive mode, disabling the full-screen keyboard, lockscreen orientation, and a few other goodies.